deltachat/deltachat-pages/_posts/2019-12-18-google-play-store-release.md

 message them or when you "setup contact" with them through a QR-code.

-As with all other core features of Delta Chat, there is no extra server (vulgo: "the cloud") involved, other than your e-mail provider for sending and receiving messages.
+As with all other core features of Delta Chat, there is no extra server (vulgo: "the cloud") involved, other than your email provider for sending and receiving messages.
 Note that all avatars are reduced to 192x192 pixels to spare everyone's bandwidth.